Quality Settings

 - Low Quality (30): Suitable for text-heavy pages, smaller file sizes

-- Medium Quality (75): Balanced option for most use cases
+- Medium Quality (75): Balanced option for most use cases (recommended)

 - High Quality (100): Best for images and graphics, larger files